VanKertis19/qbu_documentation/README.md

 # Documentation for Quick Blender Utilities Addon (QBU)

-Documentation for Quick Blender Utilities Addon (QBU)
+QBU Addon - Quick Blender Utilities Addon with tweaks for making your workflow more easier.